-Straight for Equality is a neat little project of PFLAG National designed to invite, educate, and engage straight allies in the movement for gay, lesbian, bisexual, and transgender (GLBT) equality.
+Straight for Equality is a neat little project of PFLAG National designed to invite, educate, and engage straight allies in the movement for lesbian, gay, bisexual, and transgender (LGBT) equality.

 While for some people, being an ally feels like a title that's been with them forever, most straight allies have a journey to becoming supportive, out, and proud allies for equality.
 Many are inspired to take the ally journey because of a specific event -- a friend coming out to them, for example.
 Some find that it is just learning more about an issue, like marriage equality that inspires them.

 Figuring out where you are on the Ally Spectrum will help connect you with the right resources, tools, and support to move forward and become a great advocate for equality.

 So where do you fall on the Straight for Equality Ally Spectrum?
 Are you: